hydra3333/build_ffmpeg_x64_for_RaspberryPiOSx64/README.md

-# build ffmpeg x64 for the 64bit Raspberry Pi OS (bullseye)
+# Build ffmpeg x64 for the 64bit Raspberry Pi OS (bullseye)

 The Raspberry Pi 4, like the Pi3/3+, contains an Armv8 CPU.
 Here, we assume an Arm8 operating system (64bit) and build to use ARM8 instructions.